The Thomas Pages homepage

 It was NOT lost in the Fall

 Nor is this Image a special quality that has been lost by the moral fall of mankind, for after the Flood of Noah God makes it clear that from now onward humanity is to be responsible for justice because God made mankind in His Image.
-It that factor was lost by the Fall that would undermine and make nonsense of the very reason presented here for the unique value of human life in contrast to all other life –
+If that factor was lost by the Fall that would undermine and make nonsense of the very reason presented here for the unique value of human life in contrast to all other forms of life –

 "Whoever sheds the blood of man, by man shall his blood be shed, for God made man in His own image."